Beverly of Graustark

 Beverly of Graustark is a 1926 American silent romantic comedy film directed by Sidney Franklin and starring Marion Davies, Antonio Moreno, and Creighton Hale.

 The film's screenplay was written by Agnes Christine Johnston based on the novel by George Barr McCutcheon, and set in the fictional land of Graustark.
 The film features a final sequence in Technicolor.
 It was the first film by Sidney Franklin for MGM.
+The film received generally positive reviews, and performed well at the box office with gross proceeds totaling $756,000.